NVIDIA/cutlass/media/docs/utilities.md

 ## Device Allocations

-To strictly allocate memory on the device using the smart pointers to manage allocation and deallocation, use `cutlass::device_memory::allocation<>`.
+To strictly allocate memory on the device using the smart pointer pattern to manage allocation and deallocation, use `cutlass::DeviceAllocation<>`.

 **Example:** allocating an array in device memory.
 ```c++